All Products

 3. The NVAs perform a security check on the traffic and forward the traffic back to GWLB.
 GWLB then forwards the traffic back to the GWLB endpoint through the connection established using the PrivateLink service.

-4. VSW02 sends the traffic to the gateway based on its route table.
+4. The traffic is sent to the gateway based on the route table for the GWLB endpoint subnet.

 5. The gateway routes the traffic to the client.